 Of course not everyone likes everything all of the time, we’re well aware but as a strategy for launch both the design team and the marketing team involved needed a much stronger communications plan to get people on board.
 To explain the rationale and also to demonstrate that these changes were based on research from their visitors.

 Instead, they faced a backlash against the rebranding which resulted in The Met providing a statement almost defending their position rather than communicating the brand in a positive light.

 Delving into the strategy behind the re-brand, the change from the letter “m” was made due to the feeling that it focused more on symbolism and they wanted to move away from this and focus on connecting the classic with the modern.
 People often refer to the museum as “The Met” so this brought in the modern, with the use of the typography connecting it to the classic.

-This strategy is clearly thought out, logical, showing an appreciation of the architecture and how to portray this in their visual identity.
+This strategy is clearly thought out, logical, showing an appreciation of the Brand architecture defines the role of each brand and acts as a guideline for the interrelationship between the brands in your organization. and how to portray this in their visual identity.

 The Met want to create clarity and consistency, showing an adaptable brand platform used throughout all of their communications.